Location: El Paredon, Guatemala

 Room/board: Machele’s Place is a brand new hotel that has opened up in the center of town with impeccable amenities, a poolside lounge area, and beachfront access.
 From here …Read More >

 Venture off the mat and immerse yourself in Nicaraguan culture!
-Work hand-in-hand with the local community and help build a preschool for the 65 children of Las Salinas.
+Work hand-in-hand with the local community and help build a school in Northern or Southern Nicaragua.

 Location: Las Salinas, Popoyo, Nicaragua (southern Nicaragua)